PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 /?language=es-ES

-Once you add the **language** parameter to the end of the URL and press **ENTER**, you should see the **language** parameter accepted by the browser as it reloads the report.
-If you load a report using a **language** parameter value of **es-ES**, you should see the UI experience for the Power BI Service UI switch from English to Spanish.
+Once you add the **language** parameter to the end of the URL and press **ENTER**, you should be able to verify that the **language** parameter accepted by the browser as it reloads the report.
+If you forget to add the **?** or if you do not format the **language** parameter correctly, the browser will remove them from the URL as it loads the report.
+If you currently load a report using a **language** parameter value of **es-ES**, you should see the UI experience for the Power BI Service UI switch from English to Spanish.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image25.png"